-So many of us fall for misleading or conflicting information and the franchise world often comes with negative connotations.
-However, in the UK alone, the franchise industry makes billions of pounds every year that you could tap into with the right information.
+The uninitiated prospective franchisee can fall for misleading or conflicting information and hype, and consequently, the franchise world can suffer from negative media content.
+However, the UK franchise industry alone earns billions of pounds every year for successful franchisors and their franchisees that you could tap into with the correct information and guidance.

 The Legal Definition